patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - Click **Add secret** and Type in your password to confirm.
 - If you want any additional environment variables, you can add it to the `Secrets` variable as well, like `PROJECT_ID`, etc.

-*For the original detail, check it [here](https://stackoverflow.com/a/75127891/22191119)*
+*For the original detail of encoding the service account key as base64, check it [here](https://stackoverflow.com/a/75127891/22191119)*

 When we use it in the workflow, we will decode it back to the original format to put into the service account key file used to authenticate with google cloud services.
 And, after all the processes are done, we will delete the service account key file from the github runner to avoid any security issue.
 Check the code detail in the [deploy.yml](./.github/workflows/deploy.yml).

 Done!
-Now, you can push or pull request the code to the repository to trigger the workflow, and you can check the workflow status in the **Actions** tab in your github repository.
+Now, you can push or pull request the code to the repository (with your specific branch) to trigger the workflow, and you can check the workflow status in the **Actions** tab in your github repository.
 You can also check the logs in the **Cloud Run Console** to see if there is any error.

-*Note1: for my personal method, I use `deploy` branch which is arbitrary name and content in the branch is different from the `main` branch.
+*Note1: for my personal method, I use `deploy` branch which is an arbitrary name and content in the branch is different from the `main` branch.
 So, I can pull request the code to the `deploy` branch to trigger the workflow.
-And if, the workflow is failed, I fix the code in `main` branch and use `git reset` to undo the pushed code repeatedly.
+And if the workflow is failed, I fix the code in `main` branch and use `git reset` to undo the pushed code repeatedly.
 If you don't close the pull request, the workflow will be triggered again and again when you push the new version of workflow code to the `main` branch.*

 *Note2: **`git reset` then force push is dangerous when you're working with other collaborators**, please be aware of it.
 Check how to reset or undo the committed without traces [here](https://stackoverflow.com/a/31937298/22191119)*

+This solution of encoding the service account key file as base64 is not the best practice regarding security aspect.
+There's another better approach I found which is called ["Keyless authentication"](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions), but it's much more complicated and requires more services invloved and many more steps to be done.
+So, as we are in the learning phase, I think this approach is enough for now.

 ## 7. Conclusion

-*In development . . .*
+From this project, we learned how to:
+- **Design data architecture, and select tools for each process** to be used in the project.
+- **Set up environment for virtualization** to simulate the local environment such as database, and web server.
+- **Create an ETL pipeline** to extract data from various sources, transform the data, and load the data to the target database.
+- **Utilize cloud services** to extend the datalake, data warehouse to production.
+- **Create a dashboard** to visualize the data and analyze the business.
+- **Develop machine learning models** to predict the future sales, customer segments, and customer churn.
+- **Deploy the model to production** to leverage the business using API web service, and cloud services.

+This is the biggest personal project I've ever done so far, and I learned a lot from it.
+I hope it can be useful for anyone reading this as well.
+Although this project is not fully finished yet, but I will keep working on it and update it continuously as my knowledge and experience grow.

+***Thank you for your reading, happy learning.***

 ---
-*What's Next?*
+*What's coming next?*

 - Right now, I'm quite done with deployment process.
 What can be improve is to use **"Cloud Build"**, which will be focus later after DS, and DE parts.